student-sneha/Gemine-Clone/README.md

 # Gemine--Clone
-This is a AI Gemine Clone using React.
+This is an AI Gemine Clone using React.

+## Setup
+- Clone the repository
+- Run `npm install` to install dependencies
+- Use `npm run dev` to start the development server